brunoalvs/dotfiles/WindowsPostInstall.md

 ## Git

-You just need run in your terminal the command `scoop install git`.
-After install you can use `git flow` in your terminal to.
+You just need to run in your terminal the command `scoop install git`.
+After install you can also use `git flow` in your terminal.

+> If you want more information about git flow, you can check [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ## Visual Studio